Genome IDE

 An Edit Program is

-• A persistent decision history
+• A decision boundary

 What Helix makes durable